elpassion/Showcase/content/RxSwift-workshops/README.md

 ## Content

-The workshop is aimed towards people who are familiar with iOS development but never had a chance to try RxSwift.
-It's divided into three modules:
+The workshop was aimed towards people who are familiar with iOS development but never had a chance to try RxSwift.
+It was divided into three modules:

 1. Introduction to Functional Reactive Programming and basic RxSwift operators.
 2. UI bindings with RxCocoa.
 3. Reactive networking.

-Each module consists of a theoretical introduction in form of the presentation and a set of the practical exercises focused on implementing the most common tasks in the reactive fashion.
+Each module consisted of a theoretical introduction in form of the presentation and a set of the practical exercises focused on implementing the most common tasks in the reactive fashion.

 ## Agenda